rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/index.markdown

 example, I am not happy with how the new VM looks.
 A mix between classes and functions and helpers.

-I decided to set up a repo for RLMeta where it can continue to be improved.
+I decided to set up a [repo on Github](https://github.com/rickardlindberg/rlmeta) for RLMeta where it can continue to be improved.

-I plan for it to contain the base version which is the minimal version to be able to compile itself and maintain properties such as flexible, easy to extend, easy to understand.

-Then to show examples how you can extend it in various ways and show examples how RLMeta can be used.
+I plan for it to contain the base version of RLMeta which is the minimal version that is able to compile itself and maintain properties such as flexible, easy to extend, and easy to understand.
+Then I want to include examples as well to show how RLMeta can be used and how you can extend it in various ways.

 ## Code listings for RLMeta